KSP-KOS/KOS/doc/source/structures/vessels/partmodule.rst

     :parameter name: (:struct:`String`) Name of the field
     :return: varies

-    Get the value of one of the fields that this PartModule has placed onto the rightclick menu for the part.
+    Get the value of one of the fields that this PartModule has placed onto the right-click menu for the part.
 Note the Security comments below.

 .. method:: PartModule:SETFIELD(name,value)

     :parameter name: (:struct:`String`) Name of the field

-    Set the value of one of the fields that this PartModule has placed onto the rightclick menu for the part.
+    Set the value of one of the fields that this PartModule has placed onto the right-click menu for the part.
 Note the Security comments below.

     WARNING: This suffix is only settable for parts attached to the :ref:`CPU Vessel <cpu vessel>`